State offices are closed until Monday, Dec. 29. Wishing you a healthy and happy holiday season!

 1. For out-of-state campers only:

-1. Certificates of Medical or Nonmedical Exemptions, obtained using Colorado’s process and documented on Colorado’s forms.
+1. Certificates of Medical or Nonmedical Exemptions must be obtained using Colorado’s process and documented on Colorado’s forms

 Licensed day camps (with a school-age child care license)

-1. For all campers: The camper’s vaccination record must be 1) transferred onto the Colorado Certificate of Immunization or generated by the Colorado Immunization Information System (CIIS) for children whose complete immunization record is in CIIS, OR
+1. For all campers: The camper’s immunization record must be: 1) transferred onto the Official Colorado Certificate of Immunization or 2) generated by the Colorado Immunization Information System (CIIS) for children whose complete immunization record is in CIIS, or

-3. Be documented on an approved out-of-state certificates of immunization from select states.
+3. Be documented on an approved out-of-state certificate of immunization from select states.

-1. Certificates of Medical or Nonmedical Exemptions, obtained using Colorado’s process and documented on Colorado’s forms.
+1. Certificates of Medical or Nonmedical Exemptions must be obtained using Colorado’s process and documented on Colorado’s forms.

 Some simple steps to take before the start of camp include: